ArjenSchwarz/fog-report-action/README.md

 # fog-report-action

 GitHub action to create a report about your CloudFormation deployment.
 You can run this after your CloudFormation deployment to see both in table and graph form how long everything took and where potential hiccups were.
-A screenshot is included below, but you can see the actual result in the actions of this repository as well.
+A screenshot is included below, but you can also see the [actual output of this action](https://github.com/ArjenSchwarz/fog-report-action/actions/runs/2447675547).

 ![](docs/report-demo.png)